Last update

 Bilateral relations

-With the support of the diplomatic and consular network, the Directorate of European Affairs and International Economic Relations (DII) furthers the development of bilateral relations with the countries of the European Union, EFTA and the candidate countries for EU accession, in close consultation with the relevant ministries and representatives of the public and private sector.
-It is responsible for the overall coordination of bilateral relations with the above-mentioned countries, in consultation with the other ministerial departments.
+With the support of the diplomatic and consular network, the Directorate for European Affairs and International Economic Relations (D2) supports the development of bilateral relations with the countries of the European Union, EFTA, EU candidate countries, as well as Andorra, Monaco, the United Kingdom, San Marino and the Vatican, in close consultation with the relevant ministries and representatives of the public and private sector.
+It is responsible for the overall coordination of bilateral relations with the above-mentioned countries, in consultation with other ministerial departments.

-The Directorate coordinates the negotiation of international conventions with third countries, in support of the competent ministries in the fields of aviation, social security, investment protection and promotion and double taxation.
+The Directorate ensures the coordination of negotiations of international agreements with third countries, in support of the competent ministries, in the fields of aviation, social security, investment protection and promotion, and the avoidance of double taxation.

 Benelux